theodoreschen/CryptoChallenges/README.md

 # CryptoChallenges

 I've decided to catalog (i.e. show) my work using Jupyter notebooks.
-Notebook files are simply HTML files and should be viewable in GitHub.
+Notebook files are simply JSON files that GitHub knows how to render.
 I'm using Python 3.8.2 on Windows, but nothing in the notebooks is platform specific and should be platform agnostic.
 That said, I make extensive use of f-strings, so Python 3.6+ is required.